+During 2016, we sought performance under guarantees on three business loans, seeking judgment of approximately \$3.6 million.
+As of December 31, 2016, we had received \$6,000 on these business loans.
+During the year ended December 31, 2016, we realized recoveries of approximately \$50,000 on business loans for which we sought judgments prior to 2016.
 During 2015, we sought performance under guarantees on two business loans, seeking judgment of approximately \$2.5 million.
-As of December 31, 2015, we had not received any recoveries on these business loans.
-However, during the year ended December 31, 2015, we realized recoveries of approximately \$0.3 million on business loans and \$0.1 million on real estate mortgage loans for which we sought judgments prior to 2015.
-During 2014, we sought performance under guarantees on one business loan, seeking judgment of approximately \$45,000.
-During 2014, we had not received any recoveries on this business loan.
-However, during the year ended December 31, 2014, we realized recoveries of approximately \$180,000 on business loans and \$50,000 on real estate mortgage loans for which we sought judgments prior to 2014.
+During the year ended December 31, 2015, we realized recoveries of approximately \$0.3 million on business loans and \$0.1 million on real estate mortgage loans for which we sought judgments prior to 2015.

-During 2015 our net interest income increased \$12.0 million, or 8.45%, to \$154.4 million for the twelve months ended December 31, 2015 from \$142.4 million for the comparable prior year period, as a seven basis point decrease in the net interest margin to 3.04% for the twelve month ended December 31, 2015 was more than offset by balance sheet growth.
-The decrease in the net interest margin for 2015 was primarily due to a decline in the yield of our interestearning assets, partially offset by a reduction in our funding costs.
-The decline in the yield of our interest earning assets was primarily due to rates earned on new loans originated and securities purchased during 2015 being lower than the yield of the existing portfolio.
-During 2015, the average balance of total loans increased \$511.6 million to \$4,033.5 million.
-During 2015, the average balance of borrowed funds increased by \$110.6 million to \$1,104.4 million compared to \$993.8 million for 2014, while the cost of borrowed funds decreased 73 basis points to 1.76% for the year ended December 31, 2014 from 2.49% in the comparable period in 2014.
-The decrease in the cost of borrowed funds was primarily due to the year ended December 31, 2014 including a \$5.2 million prepayment penalty from prepaying \$66.9 million in long-term FHLB-NY advances at an average cost of 2.98% and \$30.0 million in repurchase agreements at an average cost of 4.98%.
-The cost of certificates of deposit accounts decreased 32 basis points for the twelve months ended December 31, 2015 from the prior year, while the cost of money market accounts and savings accounts increased 14 basis points and 20 basis points, respectively, for the twelve months ended December 31, 2015 from the prior year.
+During 2016 our net interest income increased \$12.7 million, or 8.20%, to \$167.1 million for the twelve months ended December 31, 2016 from \$154.4 million for the comparable prior year period, as a seven basis point decrease in the net interest margin to 2.97% for the twelve month ended December 31, 2016 was more than offset by balance sheet growth.
+The decrease in the net interest margin for 2016 was primarily due to a decline in the yield of our interestearning assets, partially offset by a reduction in our funding costs.
+The decline in the yield of our interest earning assets was primarily due to rates earned on new loans originated and securities purchased during 2016 being lower than the yield of the existing portfolio.
+During 2016, the average balance of total loans, net increased \$567.2 million to \$4,600.7 million.
+During 2016, the average balance of borrowed funds increased by \$126.6 million to \$1,231.0 million compared to \$1,104.4 million for 2015, while the cost of borrowed funds decreased nine basis points to 1.67% for the year ended December 31, 2016 from 1.76% in the comparable period.
+The cost of certificates of deposit accounts decreased nine basis points for the twelve months ended December 31, 2016 from the prior year, while the cost of money market accounts, NOW and savings accounts increased 21 basis points, seven basis points and four basis points, respectively, for the twelve months ended December 31, 2016 from the prior year.
 The cost of money market accounts increased primarily due to our shifting of Government NOW deposits to an Insured Cash Sweep service ("ICS") brokered money market product, which does not require us to provide collateral.
 This allows us to invest our funds in higher yielding assets.
-The cost of savings accounts increased as we increased the rate we pay on savings accounts to attract additional deposits.
-This resulted in a decrease in the cost of due to depositors of nine basis points to 0.88% for the twelve months ended December 31, 2015 from 0.97% for the twelve months ended December 31, 2014.
-As a result of these changes to our funding mix, and a favorable interest rate environment, we were able to reduce our cost of interest-bearing liabilities 24 basis points to 1.08% for the year ended December 31, 2015 from 1.32% for the year ended December 31, 2014.
+The cost of savings and NOW accounts increased as we increased the rates we pay on certain accounts to attract additional deposits.
+This resulted in an increase in the cost of due to depositors of one basis point to 0.89% for the twelve months ended December 31, 2016 from 0.88% for the twelve months ended December 31, 2015.
+Overall, as a result of these changes to our funding mix we were able to reduce our cost of interest-bearing liabilities one basis point to 1.07% for the year ended December 31, 2016 from 1.08% for the year ended December 31, 2015.

-We are unable to predict the direction of future interest rate changes.
-Approximately 34% of our certificates of deposit accounts and borrowings reprice or mature during the next year, which could result in a decrease in the cost of our interest-bearing liabilities.
+We are unable to predict the direction or timing of future interest rate changes.
+Approximately 47% of our certificates of deposit accounts and borrowings reprice or mature during the next year, which could result in a decrease in the cost of our interest-bearing liabilities.
 Also, in a decreasing interest rate environment, mortgage loans and mortgage-backed securities with higher rates tend to prepay, which could result in a reduction in the yield on our interest-earning assets.